quixio/quix-docs/docs/platform/tutorials/data-science/4-train.md

 	=== "Pre-filled"

-		If you see a pre-populated query builder:
+		If you see a prepopulated query builder:

 		![Populated query builder](./images/query-a.png){width=250px}